Complain about media

 How to complain about a newspaper or online news service

-If you believe that you have been defamed by a newspaper or online newspaper article, you may wish to get legal advice.
+If you believe that you have been defamed by a newspaper or online newspaper article, you can get legal advice.
 Defamation is when your reputation is injured as a result of the publication.

 The Press Ombudsman will not investigate complaints where legal action has begun.